tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.4.2 =
+This is a maintenance release addressing various internal improvement toward the next version.
+* **Bug fix:** Fixed a bug that an error messages was not displayed when downloading database file.
+* **Improvement:** Change rewrite setting from server type base to function of server base.
+* **Improvement:** Strict evaluation of URL on anchor tags for preventing zero-day exploit.

 = 3.0.4.1 =
 Thank you all for taking your time again since last update.